LCSB-BioCore/COBREXA.jl/README.md

 # run the processing in parallel for many model variants
 res = screen(m,
     variants=[
-	# specify one variant for each reaction in the model, with that reaction knocked out
+	# create one variant for each reaction in the model, with that reaction knocked out
         [with_changed_bound(reaction_id, lower=0.0, upper=0.0)]
 	for reaction_id in reactions(m)
     ],
     analysis = model -> begin
-	# we need to check if the model even found a feasible solution, which
+	# we need to check if the optimizer even found a feasible solution,
-	# may not be the case if we knock out important reactions
+	# which may not be the case if we knock out important reactions
     	sol = flux_balance_analysis_dict(model, Tulip.Optimizer)
 	isnothing(sol) ? nothing : sol["BIOMASS_Ecoli_core_w_GAM"]
     end,
-    # run the screening in parallel on all workers from the list
+    # run the screening in parallel on all workers in the list
     workers = worker_list,
 )
 ```